programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

     return dict_pages
 ```

-Then, we can create a function that will use the JSON response files produced by Google Vision and extracts the characters that fall within the text regions whose coordinates are stored in the dictionary created by the function above.
+Then, we can create a function that will use the JSON response files produced by Google Vision and extracts the words that fall within the text regions whose coordinates are stored in the dictionary created by the function above.

 The function iterates through the pages identified in the JSON files (if you set batch_size = 2, there are two pages processed in each JSON file).
 For each page, we store the list of JSON blocks in a variable.
 Using a page counter initiated at the beginning of the function, we retrieve the page dimensions (width and height) and region coordinates for that page from the dictionary created above.

+Tesseract gives four region coordinates in pixels: the x and y coordinates for the top-left corner, as well as the height and length of the text regions.
 For each region, we convert the Tesseract coordinates into normalised coordinates, since this is what Google Vision is using.
-Tesseract gives four region coordinates in pixels: the x and y coordinates for the top-left corner, as well as the height and length of the text regions.
-Assuming a horizontal and left-to-right text orientation, Google Vision provides the normalised x and y coordinates for the top-left and bottom-right corners of the text region (called blocks).
 Normalised coordinates give the relative position of a point and are therefore numbers between 0 and 1.
 To convert an absolute coordinate to a normalised one, you need to divide it by the width of the page (for x coordinates) or height (for y coordinates).

 The (x1, y1) and (x2, y2) points defined by these converted Tesseract coordinates are the top-left and bottom-right corners of the box that characters from the Google Vision response file need to "fit" into to be added to the text output for that region.
-Once these two points are established, we can iterate through each word from that page and assess whether it is part of that text region.
-The JSON file also provides coordinates for two opposite corners of the box surrounding each word.
-If the text orientation is horizontal and left-to-right, it provides the top left and bottom right corners.
-Even if the orientation is different, taking the minimum and maximum x and y values ensures that we obtain the top-left and bottom-right corner coordinates of the box.
+Once these two points are established, we can iterate through each word from that page in the Google Vision JSON file and assess whether it is part of that text region.

+The JSON file provides the x and y normalised coordinates for all four corners of each word.
+The order depends of the orientation of the text.
+Using the minimum and maximum x and y values ensures that we systematically obtain the top-left and bottom-right corner coordinates of the word box.
 Since we are comparing coordinates provided by different tools and a one-pixel difference might be key, it could be a good idea to slightly reduce the size of the word box which needs to "fit" into the region box for the word to be added to the text output for that region.
 Note that "words" include the space or line break following it and that punctuation symbols work in the same way.

-This process is repeated for each text region, from each page, from each JSON file.
+This process is repeated for each text region, from each page.
 The text of each text region is appended and written to file when the entire document has been processed.

 ```
 def local_file_region(blobs_list, dict_pages, output_dir, filename):